A spot of island hopping Part 6: exploring South Uist8th October 2008

 Friday, August 15th:

-Equally worthwhile were the sights that I was seeing as I picked up the road for Loch Sgioport after leaving the bus at Groigearraidh.
+What was equally worthwhile were the sights that I saw as I picked up the road for Loch Sgioport after leaving the bus at Groigearraidh.
 The hills were well in view as I skirted the shores of Loch Druidibeag.
-The hills were brooding under their cloudy cloak but the sun was lighting up what what was round about me.
+The hills were brooding under their cloudy cloak, but the sun was lighting up what was round about me.
 As I sped along the road, I was making my way through countryside that was getting increasingly rough, hummocky and lochan-studded.
 The rocky buttresses of Hecla came ever closer while passing Beinn Tarbert revealed views to the north; I believe that I was making out Eaval in the distance.

 As is my wont, I eventually made my escape from tarmac tramping to pick up a good track that was signed for Hecla.
-It’s best not to leave initial appearances fool you though because the maintained track only goes as far as old shielings at Caolas Mor.
-After that, it’s very much a case of carefully navigating through country until steeper inclines are reached.
+It’s best not to leave initial appearances fool you, though, because the maintained track only goes as far as old shielings at Caolas Mor.
+After that, it’s very much a case of carefully navigating through the country until steeper inclines are reached.
 Keeping by the coast helps because my wanderings revealed how tricky it would be to find your way using a more direct approach.
-You might have a right to roam but slow going over tussocks soon convinces you that there are easier places to walk.
-Seeing it with a grey and damp aspect like I did very much reinforces that impression; this was where I got the least clement weather of the day.
+You might have a right to roam, but the slow progress over tussocks soon convinces you that there are easier places to walk.
+Seeing it with a grey and damp aspect, like I did, very much reinforces that impression; this was where I got the least clement weather of the day.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.